INDY-4/MyKitchen-PHP/README.md

 ### POST orders/update
 variable | datatype | desc
 --- | --- | ---
-order_id | int | The id of the order you want to update order_products | json (1000) | json object of the products in the kitchen with product_id and product_price order_total | float | Decimal value for the price of the order. total >= 0
-order_status | string (sent / payment_waiting / in_progress / cooked / done) | One of the options specified which describes the order status
+id | int | The id of the order you want to update order_products | json (1000) | json object of the products in the kitchen with product_id and product_price order_total | float | Decimal value for the price of the order. total >= 0 order_status | string (sent / payment_waiting / in_progress / cooked / done) | One of the options specified which describes the order status